2004 Irish presidential election

-The 2004 Irish presidential election was scheduled for Friday, 22 October 2004.
+The 2004 Irish presidential election was the twelfth presidential election held in Ireland.
+The poll for the election was scheduled to be held on Friday, 22 October 2004.
 However, nominations closed at noon on 1 October and the incumbent president, Mary McAleese, who had nominated herself in accordance with the provisions of the Constitution, was the only candidate nominated.
-Accordingly, she was re-elected for a second seven-year term of office without the need to hold an election.
+Accordingly, she was re-elected for a second seven-year term of office without the need to hold a poll.
 This was the third time a president was returned unopposed, following Seán T. O'Kelly in 1952, and Patrick Hillery in 1983.
 McAleese was inaugurated for her second term on Thursday, 11 November 2004.

 Nomination procedure

 Under Article 12 of the Constitution of Ireland, a candidate for president could be nominated by: